jquast/wcwidth/docs/specs.rst

 In `Brahmic scripts`_, a `Virama`_ (``Indic_Syllabic_Category=Virama`` in
 `IndicSyllabicCategory.txt`_) between two consonants triggers `conjunct`_
-formation: the font engine merges the consonants into a single ligature glyph.
+formation: the consonants are merged into a single ligature glyph.

 - A ``Consonant`` immediately following a ``Virama`` contributes 0 width.
-- The conjunct still occupies cells — the next visible advance settles it:
+- The conjunct still occupies cells and the next visible advance settles it:

-  - A following ``Mc`` (`Spacing Combining Mark`_, e.g. a vowel sign) counts as 1 cell and closes the conjunct — no extra cell is added.
+  - A following ``Mc`` (`Spacing Combining Mark`_, e.g. a vowel sign) counts as 1 cell and closes the conjunct.
   - A following character with positive width (or end of string) adds 1 cell for the conjunct before counting its own width.